SKIP TO PAGE CONTENT

 2. AI for All Education and Training Initiative

-• The goal of this initiative is to generate interest, increase awareness and advance careers in AI among underrepresented minority groups, including women, by developing curricula and providing training to faculty and researchers.
+• The goal of this initiative is to generate interest, increase awareness and advance careers in AI by developing curricula and providing training to faculty and researchers.

 The integration of AI into research and academic programs will significantly enhance A&M-San Antonio's goal of becoming a national model for academic success — specifically regarding quality of life, national defense and security and lifelong education.
 Developments in AI will provide educational opportunities, encourage multi-disciplinary research collaboration and foster partnerships with industry and government agencies to benefit economically disadvantaged students across Texas.
 Jag-AI strives to accelerate AI research, education and workforce development for the benefit of both A&M-San Antonio and the communities it serves.